edinburghhacklab/hacklab-policies/health_and_safety/covid19.rst

 - Inform the directors

-What the directors will do
+What the directors will do:

 - Investigate the situation (e.g. check door logs) and speak to users
 - In the first instance, remind members of the rules and gain agreement that they will comply in future